 - Minimized lie – cutting short the effects of mistakes or faults

-- Restructuring lie – the content been obstructed from the fact.
+- Restructuring lie – the content has been obstructed from the fact.

 - Error lie – lying by mistake